scipy-conference/scipy_proceedings/papers/blaine_mooers/main.md

 Next, we set a keyboard shortcut for activating the plugin.
 We selected command-L on our Mac because this shortcut was not already in use.
 A list of Mac shortcuts can be found [here](https://support.apple.com/en-us/102650).
-The second customization was the limit of the customizations that we could make in the free version of *Voice In*.
+This second customization was the last one that we could make for the free version of *Voice In*.

 The use of customized text replacements is available in *Voice In Plus*.
-*Voice In Plus* is activated by purchasing a $39 annual subscription through the **Subscription** submenu in the *Voice In Settings* sidebar of the *Voice In Options* web page.
+*Voice In Plus* is activated by purchasing a $39 annual subscription through the **Subscription** sub-menu in the *Voice In Settings* sidebar of the *Voice In Options* web page.
 Monthly and lifetime subscription options are available.
 Only one subscription was required to use *Voice In Plus* in both web browsers.
 The library is synched between the browsers.